g30r93g/AlamoRecord/README.md

 ## Installation

-AlamoRecord is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+AlamoRecord is available through [CocoaPods](http://cocoapods.org) and Swift Package Manager.
+To install it via CocoaPods, simply add the following line to your Podfile:

 ```ruby
 pod 'AlamoRecord'
 ```

+To install it via Swift Package Manager, add `https://github.com/tunespeak/AlamoRecord.git` to your project's package manifest.

 ## Getting Started